Healthdirect Free Australian health advice you can count on.

 Many of these diseases can be prevented by having a healthy weight and a healthy lifestyle.
 This includes eating a well-balanced diet and doing regular physical activity.

 Even small amounts of weight loss (as little as 5%) can bring health benefits.
-These benefits can be a lower your risk of getting heart disease or type 2 diabetes.
+These benefits include reducing your risk of getting heart disease or type 2 diabetes.

 How can I lose weight?

-Probably the most successful way for weight loss is to make a change to your lifestyle.
-Try to eat food that is healthier and do more physical activity like exercise.
+Probably the most successful method for weight loss is to make a change to your lifestyle.
+Try to eat food that is healthier and do more physical activity or exercise.

-For many people, reaching a ‘healthy’ weight is unrealistic.
-A weight loss of 5% (which means losing 5 kg if you currently weigh 100 kg) is more achievable.
-It will still result in important health improvements.
+For many people, reaching a 'healthy' weight or BMI is unrealistic.
+Weight loss of 5% (which means losing 5kg if you currently weigh 100kg) is more achievable.
+You will still get improvements to your health.

-Your goals should focus on behaviour change and improved health, not weight loss.
+Focus on behaviour change and improved health, not weight loss goals.

-Some people may need a more intensive approach.
-This can mean having a very low energy diet or taking weight loss medicine.
+You may find that you need a more intensive approach.
+Such as having a very low energy diet or taking weight loss medicine.

-How can I reduce my risk of disease?
+How else can I reduce my risk of disease?

 There are several other ways to improve your health, including: